RaphaelColman/AdventOfCode2021/README.md

 previousDirection (_, (Crumb direction _):_) = Just direction
 previousDirection _                          = Nothing
 ```
-This one is generic for both directions.
-You travel up until you find a branch which is opposite to the direction you wish to go.
-Then you travel down that new branch.
-The `>>=` symbol is for monads.
-It's the same as 'flatmap' in most languages except it's an infix operator.
-So it will flatmap whatever is on the left with the function on the right.
-You can use them to chain multiple monadic functions together - just like `Do` notation.
-Here it's preferable to `Do` because it means I don't need to come up with a name to bind each intermediate step to.
+Quick reminder: `>>=` allows us to chain multiple monadic functions together.
+So if you want to call lots of different things which return a `Maybe`, you can use `>>=` to `flatmap` each value into the next function.

-`iterateUntilM` is the monad version of `iterateUntil`.
-You give it a predicate, a function and a starting value, and it will perform the function on the starting value until the predicate is true.
-Of course, in thise case, the function is something which returns a monad (in our case, a `Maybe`).
-So here, we `zipUp` until the 'previous direction' (the one we fished out of the last breadcrumb) is opposie to the direction we are trying to go in.
-Then we zipUp one more time, and zipDown in that direction.
-And voila!
-We'll hit the nearest neighbour for that direction.
-If there isn't one, then we'll get a `Nothing`
+This solution is generic for both directions. `iterateUntilM` will travel up the tree until we find a branch which is opposite to the direction we wish to go.
+Then we zip up one more time to get to the subtree containing the new branch.
+Then we travel down the right branch of that tree (the new branch), and then use `iterateUntilM` to keep going left until we hit a leaf.
+If any of the steps in this chain of actions returns a `Nothing`, then we'll just get a `Nothing` at the end.

 So now we have the logic for finding our nearest neighbour for any given direction, the rest is actually quite straightforward - provided we use our zippers.
 We need that recursive logic to find pairs which are nested four levels deep in the tree:
 ```haskell